 In our baseline regressions, we only include establishments that have an average of at least ten full-time workers and for which we have at least five observations.
 This choice is motivated by several considerations: First, we want to ensure that our results are not affected by very small establishments that may not be relevant for the overall economy.
 Second, newly founded establishments are very volatile.
 Therefore, they may introduce noise in our estimations.
 According to Brixy et al. (2006), establishments in Germany can be considered mature or established after five years.
-After that, they no longer differ significantly from older establishments in terms of wage levels and working conditions.6 Third, employee dismissal
+After that, they no longer differ significantly from older establishments in terms of wage levels and working conditions.7 Third, employee dismissal protection in Germany depends on the number of employees.
+The statutory protection against dismissal does not apply to employees in small businesses.8 This is another reason why we exclude small establishments, which are subject to other institutional regulations.
+Fourth, from a statistical point of view, our employment cyclicality and wage cyclicality measures can be very imprecisely estimated for short-lived establishment with only a few observations.
+We want to prevent our results from being affected by these establishments.

-$^{^4}$ All stocks are calculated using an "end-of-period" definition.
+$^{^5}$ All stocks are calculated using an "end-of-period" definition.
 Using the annual frequency, this is December 31^{st} of each year.
 For more details see Appendix A.1.1.

-5Since our analysis is based on wage growth and employment growth, we cannot consider establishment creation and closure, as we cannot calculate meaningful growth rates for these cases.
+6Since our analysis is based on wage growth and employment growth, we cannot consider establishment creation and closure, as we cannot calculate meaningful growth rates for these cases.